grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Percy rode her boat facing the stern, on the lookout for the thing she feared -- the black shadow of the sub rising up somewhere back in their wake among the densely-clustered huts.

 It was just as she was beginning to believe the other sub may have gone for the bait and followed Shakes when she heard a loud thump followed by crunching wood.
-The strange sound bounced over the thatched roofs of the huts to her ears.
+The strange sound bounced over the thatched roofs of the huts.
 She lifted her binoculars in the direction of the sound.
 There she saw long boards, clumps of thatch, and huge splinters shooting up into the air.
 A path of monstrous destruction, moving rapidly towards them.

 The sub with the ram was on their path, and coming at them at a high speed, with no regard for any structure or home that stood in their way.